rajdeep07/data-harmonization/README.md

    `python data_harmonization/main/code/tiger/Merger.py`

-## Table names that will be produced in eache step
+## Table names that will be produced in each step

 1. Ingester